Christ-Centered Self Worth

 Many of us struggle with having an accurate sense of worth or value.
 This struggle impacts and can interfere with our emotional, relational, spiritual, and physical health.
 Self-worth can be defined as the combination of how you view yourself plus your perceptions of how other people and God view you.

 The desire to feel a true sense of value, acceptance, and love is given by God and is to be satisfied in Him.
-Struggles with self-worth can occur when too much emphasis is placed on performance and other’s opinions.
+Struggles with self-worth often occur when our identity is primarily resting on our performance and other’s opinions.
 It is also further complicated by a history of trauma, abuse, family experiences or situation, excessive comparison to others, and emotional struggles.
 Our self- worth should be based on two sources: 1) being created in God’s image and 2) our position in Christ.

 The journey towards an accurate, Christ-centered self-worth should not be traveled alone.
 Since we are all on the journey and often at different points, we can help one another along; in helping others along, we end up helping ourselves as well.
 As we encourage one another, we ourselves are encouraged.